-Because hydraulic presses and servo-electric presses apply full tonnage throughout the stroke, they are more precise than mechanical presses, making them ideal for stamping of high-strength materials.
-Additionally, technologies like pre-fill valves and short-stroking can be used on hydraulic stamping presses to increase speed during the cycle.
+Hydraulic presses and linear servo presses are ideal for metal stamping applications because they apply full tonnage throughout the entire stroke, not just at bottom dead center (BDC).
+This forming flexibility is particularly important when stamping high-strength metal alloys.
+Additionally, technologies like pre-fill valves and short-stroking are a great option on hydraulic metal forming presses to increase speed during the cycle.
 Precision and programmability are vital to creating the most efficient stamping operation and protecting your tooling and machinery from unnecessary wear.

 Three primary challenges of presses used for stamping are breakthrough shock, precision, and efficiency.

 Breakthrough shock is a sudden release of force at the bottom of the stroke when the die breaks through the material.
-It is often characterized by a loud boom and/or vibration and can cause undue stress on the press and tooling.
-Beckwood’s Active Leveling Control technology counteracts the effects of breakthrough shock and springback to extend tool life and protect the press frame.
+It is often characterized by a loud boom and/or vibration which causes undue stress on the press and tooling.
+Beckwood’s Active Leveling Control technology counteracts the effects of breakthrough shock and springback by maintaining constant parallelism of the press ram throughout the entire stroke.
+This extends tool life and protects the press frame.

-Precision and efficiency are often common challenges because stamping is primarily performed on mechanical presses, which only reach full tonnage at the bottom of the stroke.
-That’s why Beckwood offers stamping presses with servo-electric actuation.
+Precision and efficiency are common challenges because metal stamping is primarily performed on mechanical presses, which only reach full tonnage at the bottom of the stroke (BDC).
+That’s why Beckwood offers metalforming presses with servo-electric actuation.
 Servo-electric presses eliminate the crankshaft and flywheel and use electricity on-demand to create force at any point in the stroke.
-This added precision results in less scrap, energy cost savings, and higher quality parts,
+This added precision results in less scrap, energy cost savings, and improved part quality.